KyouyamaKazusa0805/Sudoku/optional/README.md

 Where:

 *  `vssnippets` folder stores the code snippets that can be used and imported into the Visual Studio in order to make code easier.
+*  `tessdata` folder stores the training data for the usage on recognition for a sudoku puzzle, displaying as an image.